Vaigai Dam: Capacity

 Vaigai Dam measures 111 feet in height and can store water up to 71 feet, with a total storage capacity of 6,143 million cubic feet or 6.14 thousand million cubic feet.

 Maintenance

 Vaigai Dam is maintained by Water Resources Department which in turn managed by the Tamil Nadu Public Works Department.

 Vaigai Dam Park

 A small park that has a children’s play area is maintained on both sides of the dam.
 A small bridge connects the two sides of the park in front of the dam.
 A musical dancing fountain functions between 6:00 AM and 8:00 PM on weekends and during government holidays.

 Vaigai Dam Hydroelectric Power Plant

 Vaigai Hydroelectric Power Plant was design capacity of 6 MW.
 It has 2 unit(s) of 3 MW each.
 The first unit was commissioned in 1990.
-It is operated by Tamil Nadu Generation and Distribution Corporation Limited (TANGEDCO).
+It is operated by Tamil Nadu Green Energy Corporation Limited.